devxschool/Fall2020/out/production/Fall2020/oop/classes/OOPNotes.md

 Instance Methods are the methods tha exclusively belong to a particular object.
 So you can use them only after creating an Object and from a reference to that object.

+###What is encapsulation?
+Encapsulation is a process of hidding instance variable(by making them private) from being accessed outside of classes in order to avoid undesired values being assigned to the intance variable.
+Instead Getter and Setter methods are used to get the value and update the value of an instance variable respectively.

+With Encapsulation we can add certain conditions in setter method which will restrict undesired values to be assigned.

+###POJO and BEANs
+Plain Old Java Object and Beans are classes that have instance variables and getters and setters only

+###Static Members
+Static Members are variables and methods that do not belong to an object.
+Static variables considered to be global variables, which means static variables are global to all objects that have been or will be created from a class.

+there is only one value of a static variable for all objects created from the class.